riedlma/riedlma.github.io/publications.md

 #  Workshops

+  * Martin Riedl, Daniela Betz, Sebastian Padó (2019): Clustering-Based Article Identification in Historical Newspapers, In Proceedings of the 3rd Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature in conjunction with NAACL 2019, p.
+12-17, Melbourne, Australia
   * Martin Riedl and Chris Biemann (2016): Impact of MWE Resources on Multiword Recognition.
 In: Proceedings of the 12th Workshop on Multiword Expressions in conjunction with ACL 2016, p.
 107-111, Berlin, Germany
   * Seid Muhie Yimam and Héctor Martínez Alonso and Martin Riedl and Chris Biemann (2016): Learning Paraphrasing for Multiword Expressions.
 In: Pro- ceedings of the 12th Workshop on Multiword Expressions in conjunction with ACL 2016, p.
 1-10, Berlin, Germany
   * Alfio Gliozzo, Chris Biemann Chris, Martin Riedl, Bonaventura Coppola, Michael R. Glass and Matthew Hatem (2013): JoBimText Visualizer: A Graph- based Approach to Contextualizing Distributional Similarity.
 In: Proceedings of the 8th Workshop on TextGraphs held in conjunction with EMNLP 2013, p.
 6-10, Seattle, WA, USA